 When we set out to start Old Major Market, a component of what we wanted to do was provide folks with access to really great wine at great values.
-To do this, Mark LaFay, founder of Old Major, beefed up his wine skills and acquired some accreditations in the wine business.
-Over the course of two years, Mark achieved status of Certified Sommelier, the 2nd level of certification through the Court of Master Sommeliers.
-Picking out new wines can be a daunting task because who wants to pick a $20 dud?
-Not me!
+To do this, Mark LaFay, founder of Old Major, beefed up his wine skills and acquired some accreditation in the wine business.
+Over the course of two years, Mark achieved status of Certified Sommelier, the 2nd level of certification through the Court of Master Sommeliers!

 Our Sommelier service is intended to take the guess work out of picking wine.
 All of the wines are selected by Mark, our level 2 Sommelier.
-Every month we will be offering a new mixed 12 pack designed to capture the essence of the season and to showcase different delicious wines throughout the year!
+Every month we will be offering a new mixed 6 or 12 pack intended to break you out of a potential wine rutt and different delicious wines throughout the year!

 The price of the mixed case will fluctuate depending on the prices of the wines included, however we are always working at finding great wines at great prices.
 The price is inclusive of all sales taxes and if you live in Marion, Hamilton, or Boone County, delivery is free!